Mueem-Nahid/ielts-speaking-answer-preparation/IELTS_Speaking_Questions_Classification.md

 - Describe an ideal and perfect place where you would like to stay (e.g. a house, an apartment)
 - Describe a crowded place you have visited
 - Describe an unusual but interesting building you would like to visit
+- Describe someone else's room you enjoy spending time in

 ### 3. EXPERIENCES/EVENTS (Time-based experiences)
 - Describe a time when you forgot/missed an appointment